settinge/Mars/README.md

 # Mars

 In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines the work I completed

+## How to Run Code

+1. Clone the repository into a directory on your computer

+2. Open the repository in a code source editor.

+3. Navigate to flask_mars.py and run the code.

+4. Wait until you see the web page running on a server and click the link to open the web page in your browser

+5. Enjoy!

 ## Step 1 - Scraping

 I Completed my initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.